webfp/tor-browser-selenium/README.md

 ## Test and development

-Browse the [existing tests](https://github.com/webfp/tor-browser-selenium/tree/main/tbselenium/test) to find out about different ways you can use tbselenium.
+Browse the [existing tests](https://github.com/webfp/tor-browser-selenium/tree/main/tbselenium/test) to find out about different ways you can use `tor-browser-selenium`.

 For development and testing first install the necessary Python packages:

 `pip install -r requirements-dev.txt`

-Install `xvfb` package by running `apt-get install xvfb` or using your distro's package manager.
+Install the `xvfb` package by running `apt-get install xvfb` or using your distro's package manager.

 Run the following to launch the tests: